MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 After that the workload frontend can retry the operation.

+>[!NOTE]
-**Note**: If the token exchange still fails on a consent error it means that the user did not grant consent, the workload will need to handle such scenarios e.g. notify the user that this API requires consent and will not work without it.
+> If the token exchange still fails on a consent error it means that the user did not grant consent, the workload will need to handle such scenarios
+> for example notify the user that this API requires consent and will not work without it.

 #### Example 2